The Best Grow Light Ballasts of 2020

 Compact fluorescent grow lights come with ballasts integrated into their circuitry, so if you use these lamps, you don’t need to purchase an external ballast.
 LEDs used for growing do not require ballasts.

-Below we have gathered some vital information and chosen a few of our top recommendations for the best grow light ballasts you can count on for your indoor growing setup.
+Below I gathered some vital information and chosen a few of my top recommendations for the best grow light ballasts you can count on for your indoor growing setup.

 Best HPS Grow Light Ballasts: